empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 Because of the strong contribution of multiple scattering in low energy electron diffraction, a direct conversion of LEED-IV data into structural parameters by Fourier Transformation, similar to the Patterson function used in X-ray diffraction, is not reliable.
 Several attempts have been made of devising direct methods for the conversion of LEED data into atom coordinates but so far they do not deliver the same precision and as conventional ”trial and error” analysis.

 The latter is based on full dynamical (multiple) scattering calculations of the LEED intensities over a range of energies for trial surface geometries.
-These $I(E)$ or IV curves are compared with the experimental data, whereby the agreement is quantified through a reliability or $R$ factor.
-The trial geometries are optimised until a minimum of the $R$ factor is found.
+These $`I(E)`$ or IV curves are compared with the experimental data, whereby the agreement is quantified through a reliability or $`R`$ factor.
+The trial geometries are optimised until a minimum of the $`R`$ factor is found.

-The following chapters will introduce the basic theories behind the intensity calculations, the definition of $R$ factors and the principles of some common search algorithms used in the CLEED package.
+The following chapters will introduce the basic theories behind the intensity calculations, the definition of $`R`$ factors and the principles of some common search algorithms used in the CLEED package.

 # Data Acquisition